Create a Svelte Component Library

 Export

-Import and export the component from src/lib/index.js
+Import and export the component from src/lib/index.ts

 .

-// src/lib/index.js
+// src/lib/index.ts

-import YouTube from "./svelte/YouTube.svelte";
+import YouTube from "./YouTube.svelte";

 export { YouTube };